mikeagun/concat/README.md

 - comprehensive printf
 - threading and thread synchronization primitives
   - these work correctly (see various thread examples) with the exception that there are some shared global buffers for IO in the existing implementation
-  - we still need a threadsafe memory pool allocator (so we can use the new memory pool code and cut down on malloc/free)
+  - we still need a threadsafe memory pool allocator (so we can reenable memory pool and cut down on malloc/free)
 - Networking - currently just basic TCP socket support, but with a few more ops we should have the primitives to do anything
 - example programs
     - quite a few already in examples/ directory, many of them well-documented
 - simple debugging tools exist
-    - existing tools are just a set of words added to the dictionary to manipulate/run/debug/inspect concat VMs
+    - existing tools are just a set of words added to the dictionary to to operate on debug vals and concat vms
     - set up to easily support writing new debugging tools in concat, and/or script debugging sessions
         - e.g. we don't have breakpoints, but you can write a one-liner to step through a program until a condition is met
+        - debug vals provide a very flexible base to build any other type of debugger on

 # Where is it going?